This post may include affiliate links; see our disclosure policy.

 Succotash is a dish of corn, lima beans and other vegetables that was introduced to American colonists by native Americans in the 1600’s.
 The Narragansett people in New England ate this dish featuring the “three sisters” or three crops that thrive and grow together: corn, beans, and squash.
 The colonists put their own spin on this dish, and Americans have been riffing on it ever since.

-Succotash is most often associated with Southern cooking, but it’s served all over the US.
+Succotash is most often associated with American Southern cooking, but it’s served all over the country.
 Every cook has their own spin, like any great recipe from mac and cheese to potato salad!
 Often you’ll see tomatoes, peppers, onion, okra, or bacon in the dish.

-What ingredients are in succotash?
-To achieve the name, corn and lima beans must be present.
-With those, you’ll see all sorts of other ingredients: tomatoes, onion, peppers, zucchini, okra, and often bacon or pork.
-This spin is a vegetarian succotash, and we’ve amped up the flavorings to get a deliciously savory flavorings evenly distributed throughout.
+To be considered succotash, corn and lima beans must be present in the recipe.
+But then you can can get creative: you’ll see all sorts of other ingredients like tomatoes, onion, peppers, zucchini, okra, and often bacon or pork.
+Our spin is a vegetarian succotash, and we’ve used a custom seasoning blend to make sure deliciously savory flavorings are distributed throughout.
 Here’s what you’ll need for this succotash recipe:

 - Onion